mongodb-developer/GenAI-Showcase/apps/lyric-semantic-search/README.md

 ### Filter by Metadata

 In order to filter our data, we need to head over to our index in MongoDB.
-You can do this through the Atlas UI by selecting the collection where your data is stored, and going to the search indexes.
+You can do this through the  UI by selecting the collection where your data is stored, and going to the search indexes.
 You can edit this index by selecting the three dots on the right of the index name and we will add our filter for the artist.

 ```json
 {